Frequently

 What role will architects and designers play during each phase?

-The Foothill Catalog will assume the role of Architect of Record to allow for the flexibility of contributing designers to provide what they are willing, and remove the risk for long-term exposure.
+In the Standard and Extended Design Tracks, the Foothill Catalog will assume the role of Architect of Record to allow for the flexibility of contributing designers to provide what they are willing and remove the risk for long-term exposure.
 In the design phase, the Foothill Catalog will be managing the development of drawings and the various contributions of volunteer designers.
 Once a home design is selected by a property owner, the Foothill Catalog will grant license to the homeowner and the builder to use the drawings to construct the home.
 The property owner will be contracted directly with the builder as is typical.

 Will the Foothill Catalog have errors & omissions insurance?